Mark-Wills/TF-MegaLocals/README.md

 Local variables are divided into two categories:

-* Named inputs - these are named local variables that are _initialised_ from the stack.
-Even though they are initialised from the stack, you can still write to them and change them.
+* Named inputs - these are named local variables that are initialised from the stack.
+However, whilst they are initialised from the stack, you can still write to them and change them.
-* Local variables - these are named local varaibles are not initialised from the stack - they are initialised to 0 and you can use them as true local variables.
+* Local variables - these are named local varaibles are _not_ initialised from the stack - they are initialised to 0 and you can use them as true local variables to store temporary values, running totals, loop indexes etc.

-## Named Inputs
+## Declaring Local Variables

 The word `{` is used to begin the definition of a list of local variables.
 Definition of locals is terminated with `}`.
 It is designed to serve as both a locals declaration, and stack comment simultaneously.
 See the following example:

 ```
-: computeArea { width height -- area }
+: complexThing { x y | a b -- area }
-  width height * ;
+  really complex stuff that uses x, y, a and b;
 ```

-The locals are populated from the stack and can then be referred to by name.
-It should be noted that a local variable, having been initialised from the stack, can be changed at any time using `SET`:
+* x and y are named inputs - they are loaded with whatever is on the stack when the word executes;
+* The | symbol ends the declaration of the named inputs, and begins the declaration of the (optional) local variables;
+* You can have just local variables with no named inputs.
+In this case use { | a b c d -- } i.e., don't declare any named inputs, just declare the local variables;
+* The -- symbol is optional, it is ignored.
+It is there to make the declaration look like a stack comment.
+Everything after the -- symbol is ignored until the } is encountered;
+* The } character is mandatory.
+It signals the end of the declaration.

-## Storing Data in your Local Variables
+## Writing to Named Inputs and Local Variables
-Data is normally stored into your local variables from the data stack.
-However, It should be noted that a local variable, having been initialised from the stack, can be changed at any time using with the words `SET` and `+SET`.

-`SET` and `+SET` are analogous to `TO` and `+TO` which are used with VALUEs.
+Named inputs and local variablescan be changed at any time using the words `SET` and `+SET`.
+These words are analogous to `TO` and `+TO` which are used with VALUEs.

 Example: